 also by shifting dish weight ratios towards vegetables more than meat.

-combinations and dishes, and we are keen to use this to create a menu where the vegetarian options are
+flavours, and we are keen to use this to create a menu where the vegetarian options are centre pieces of the menus and aren't just "an option for vegetarians" but in fact are the highlights of the menu.

 this is nothing compared to the effects of eating beef alone, but it is still something